zuptalo/fly-tailscale-exit-node/README.md

 ### 3. Deploy/Destroy

-- **Deploy**: Go to Actions → "Deploy Exit Node" → Run workflow → Select region from dropdown
+- **Deploy**: Go to Actions → "Deploy Exit Node" → Run workflow → Select gateway region from dropdown
 - **Destroy**: Go to Actions → "Destroy Exit Node" → Run workflow

 **Important:** The deploy workflow will automatically destroy any existing app with the same name before deploying to the new region.
 This ensures a clean deployment in your selected region.